• Skip to primary navigation

 Instructions

-3. Place the balls in the freezer while you prepare the coating.
+3. Put the balls in the freezer while you melt the chocolate for the coating.

-4. For the Coating: Place the dark chocolate in a small saucepan.
+4. For the Coating: Place the dark chocolate and coconut oil in a small saucepan.
 Melt on the stovetop over low heat, stirring frequently.

 5. Once fully melted, turn off the heat and retrieve the fillings from the freezer.

 6. Dip the fillings, one at a time, into the melted chocolate.
-Place on a lined baking sheet or plate.
+Place them back on the lined baking sheet or plate.

 Notes